pratikpalashikar/indigo/_posts/2017-07-23-Stop-Thinking-Start-Programming.md

 ## About Me:

-I am computer science master student.
-Did'nt even had the personal computer till the age of 20, but that didnt stopped me from learning new things.
+   I am computer science master student :bowtie: .
+Did'nt even had the personal computer till the age of 20, but that didn't stopped me from learning new things.
 Currently I am in constant hunt of new new opportunities that will take me step forward.
 Currently working as Software developer at Vantage Labs, PA, USA.

 Here are few links that will tell you about my past, current and future:
 - [Software Developer](http://pratikpalashikar.github.io/)